Tonga: Fahu

+Prior to Western contact, the inner dynamics between the chiefly kinship groups were governed by this social convention.
+Although fahu rights do not hold the same political strength and implications they historically did, they remain, to a notable degree, a part of the contemporary social practices in Tonga.

+Socio-environmental impact of fahu

+Similar social structures to fahu have been cited as significantly beneficial for human adaptation to environmental threats, especially those situated in hurricane-prone regions such as Tonga.
+The benefit stems from the fahu's ability to provide a network and capacity to allow for relocation of people and resources during environmental events, such as hurricanes or droughts.

+However, there have been environmental consequences of note due to the fahu structure, or rather, a disturbance of the structure.
+In the 1980s, Tonga saw a severe depletion of its sandalwood tree due a disruption of the fahu social hierarchy, which was incited by market demand for the resource.
+This led to heightened local competition and eventually an overharvest of the tree.
+Nearly all of the sandalwood resources were depleted over the span of two years.

 Sport

 Rugby union

-Rugby union is the national sport, and the national team (ʻIkale Tahi, or Sea Eagles) has performed quite well on the international stage.
+Rugby union is the national sport, and the national team (ʻIkale Tahi, or Sea Eagles) has succeeded internationally.
 Tonga has competed in six Rugby World Cups since 1987.
 The 2007 and 2011 Rugby World Cups were Tonga's most successful to date, both winning two out of four matches and in a running chance for the quarterfinals.
 In the 2007 Rugby World Cup, Tonga won its first two matches, against the USA 25–15, and Samoa 19–15.
 They came very close to upsetting the eventual winners of the 2007 tournament, the South African Springboks, losing 30–25.
 A defeat by England, 36–20 in their last pool game ended their hopes of making the knockout stages.
 Nevertheless, by picking up third place in their pool games behind South Africa and England, Tonga earned automatic qualification for the 2011 Rugby World Cup in New Zealand.
 In Pool A of the 2011 Rugby World Cup, Tonga beat both Japan 31–18 and 5th ranked eventual finalist France 19–14 in the latter pool stages.
 However, a previous heavy defeat by the All Blacks at the tournament's opener (41–10) and a subsequent tight defeat by Canada (25–20) meant that Tonga lost out to France (who also lost to NZ) for the quarter finals due to 2 bonus points and a points difference of 46.